CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.2xlarge.md

 EoF
 ```

-## Use the publically available AMI to launch an ondemand c6a.2xlarge ec2 instance using a io2 volume with 100000 IOPS with hyperthreading disabled
+## Use the publically available AMI to launch an ondemand c6a.2xlarge ec2 instance

+using a gp3 volume with hyperthreading disabled

 Note, we will be using a json file that has been preconfigured to specify the ImageId